 Sources: Axios, Synergos Technologies, Macrotrends, SANDAG Regional Growth Forecast

-San Diego's real estate market is a promising investment opportunity.
+Investing in San Diego's real estate market in 2025 is a promising opportunity.